In this blog, we’ll dive into edge computing.

 From cloud-based storage, smartphone evolution and capabilities, to the sheer number of devices that require network connections.

 With all of these advancements, better, and more efficient systems are always in development.

 Recently, edge computing (and with it, edge data centers) have moved towards the forefront of conversations about future solutions.

-However, in a landscape constantly dominated by new trends, next-big-things, and “the future,” it’s easy to get caught up in the buzz words without having a full grasp on the concepts themselves.
+However, in a landscape constantly dominated by new trends, it’s easy to get caught up in the buzz words.
+And some times this is done without having a full grasp on the concepts themselves.

 Defining Edge Computing

-Companies and individuals using any number of devices with network access are all pretty much centralized, relying on the handful of public cloud providers like Microsoft, Amazon, IBM, and Google.
+Companies and individuals using any number of devices with network access are all pretty much centralized.
+This means they rely on a handful of public cloud providers like Microsoft, Amazon, IBM, and Google.

 For the majority of the country living outside of those areas, that’s a considerable distance for data to have to travel.

 It helps to cut down on the volume of data currently processed in these large, central hubs by dividing it across smaller network locations.